 Poas Volcano is a pretty special place.
 At 1.5km wide and 300m deep, t is one of the largest active volcano craters in the world.
 The turquoise lake filling the main crater is one of the most acidic in the world, with a pH of around zero.

-The park undergoes periodic closures due to volcano spitting sulphuric gassed into the air.
+The park undergoes periodic closures due to volcano eruptions.
 Most recently the volcano erupted around Easter in 2017, which caused the park to close again.

 Once the park re-opens, you can walk all the way up to the edge of the steaming main crater.
 The crater is surrounded by the Dwarf Cloud forest.
 Because of the altitude, strong winds and sulphuric fumes, the growth of trees here is stunted.
 Apart from being short, the trees are also twisted into tortured shapes creating a forest that would be at home in a Brothers Grimm tale.